Tommy Nutter: Biography

 In the 1980s, he described his suits as a "cross between the big-shouldered Miami Vice look and the authentic Savile Row."
-He created the clothing of The Joker worn by Jack Nicholson in the 1989 film Batman.
+He created the clothing of the Joker as seen in the 1989 film Batman.

-Nutter died in 1992 at the Cromwell Hospital in London of complications from AIDS.
+Nutter contracted AIDS sometime in the late 1980s, but kept his illness a secret for several years, staying out of the public eye.
+He died on August 17, 1992 at the age of 49, at the Cromwell Hospital in London of complications with the retrovirus, at a time when there were no effective treatments or care for people with AIDS.

 In 2018, House of Nutter: The Rebel Tailor of Savile Row, a biography of Nutter, with reminiscences by his brother David, a New York celebrity photographer, was published; it was written by Lance Richardson.